yplassiard/nvda-translate/README.md

 - Of course, Pull Requests are also welcomed if you want to extend the add-on or fix any issue.
 - To contact me, you can use the address: [contact author](mailto:podcastcecitek@gmail.com)

+## Contributors
+Thanks to everyone who made this extension a reality, including all of you who spent some time testing and reporting bugs.

+Among others, I'd like give a special thank you to Hxebolax, who found and fixed the bug that prevented the add-on to work for months in 2020.